 BY DR. JOE ALLOTTA:

-There is nothing in the known world that is more valuable in raising children than a loving mom and dad living together actively participating in their kids lives.
-Thats getting more and more rare on multiple fronts, and there are people who do an excellent job despite challenging circumstances, but it is inarguable that a super awesome mom and dad is the ideal.
+There is nothing in the known world that is more valuable in raising children than a loving mom and dad living together actively participating in their kid’s lives.
+That’s getting rarer and rarer on multiple fronts, and there are people who do an excellent job despite challenging circumstances, but it is inarguable that a super awesome mom and dad is the ideal.
 That kind of awesomeness is only possible in marriage.
-A value in really working on ones marriage is that the result will usually be more well-adjusted, healthy relationship-ready children.
+A value in really working on one’s marriage is that the result will usually be more well-adjusted, healthy relationship-ready children.
 Children are worth having and investing in.
 This is not about building your own legacy.
 In fact, I think personal legacy building is detrimental to good parenting.
 Kids become a burden to the always busy.
 (And kids are expensive.)
-Children are about building Christs Kingdom.
+Children are about building Christ’s Kingdom.
 Your day of effective living is ever closer to its conclusion.
 Children are the future of the Kingdom of God.

 Dr. Allotta holds the Church Ministries chair at Trinity College of Florida and is also the senior pastor of Crossroads Church in New Port Richey.
 Dr. Allotta graduated from Trinity College in 2006 and went on to earn his Master of Divinity and Doctor of Ministry degrees through Liberty University.
 Read more from Dr. Allotta at joeallotta.com